karthi802/Zoom-bot/README.md

 # Zoom-bot
-A python boot to automatically attend
+A python bot to automatically attend

 This bot can automatically join a zoom meeting at a specified time.